inarizushi/fungus-site/docs/commands/scripting_commands.md

 Property | Type | Description
  --- | --- | ---
-Source Object | UnityEngine.GameObject | Game object to copy when spawning.
+_source Object | Fungus.GameObjectData | Game object to copy when spawning.
 Can be a scene object or a prefab.
-Parent Transform | UnityEngine.Transform | Transform to use for position of newly spawned object.
+_parent Transform | Fungus.TransformData | Transform to use for position of newly spawned object.
-Spawn Position | UnityEngine.Vector3 | Local position of newly spawned object.
+_spawn Position | Fungus.Vector3Data | Local position of newly spawned object.
-Spawn Rotation | UnityEngine.Vector3 | Local rotation of newly spawned object.
+_spawn Rotation | Fungus.Vector3Data | Local rotation of newly spawned object.